 Then there is “Pulse 2: Afterlife.”
 There is something about that movie which I cannot resist returning to.
 For one thing, it takes the creepy premise of Internet ghosts from the first film and expands the mythology in intriguing ways.
 We get to understand exactly how those ghosts prey upon humans, and the psychological as well as physical consequences of their predation.
 The apocalyptic conditions wrought by those Internet ghosts has also had a fascinating effect on human culture; we get a sense of a post-apocalyptic world as it might actually turn out if demonic creatures actually did emerge from our digital technology.
 (It is a more scaled-back version of the full-on dereliction displayed in the third movie.)

 The main story is also interesting, however.
 Without including spoilers, it is an over-the-top melodrama that borders on being a soap opera.
 When you see it for the first time, you can’t for the life of you guess where it is going.
 Once it gets there, you’ll either be grateful for the absurdly weird ride or angry that the story had so many plot holes.
+The protagonist Michelle (Georgina Rylance) is established as an extreme example of online addiction, and the supernatural consequences of that mental illness are an elegant metaphor for related real-life tragedies.
 Either way, it is an unforgettable experience, and explains why I’ve chosen to recommend “Pulse 2: Afterlife” instead of its prequel or sequel.